 How to get involved

 People are welcome to attend and provide feedback at Transportation Commission and City Council meetings throughout 2022 and early 2023.
-Subject material for the Curb Management Plan will be presented at upcoming meetings.
+Subject material for the CMP will be presented at upcoming meetings.

 Earlier in 2022, the project team received public feedback through numerous settings, including an online questionnaire, focus groups and a Curb Summit event.
 Public feedback can be reviewed in the Engagement Summary report and the EngagingBellevue.com survey summary.
 Thank you to everyone who provided feedback on this initiative.

 The CMP effort began in November 2021.
-The City Council is anticipated to adopt curb-related policies in late 2022 and is anticipated to adopt the plan itself in 2023.
+The City Council adopted curb-related policies in December 2022 and is anticipated to approve the plan itself in mid-2023.
+After the plan is adopted, separate efforts will begin addressing recommendations within the plan, and a dedicated curbside data collection program will be launched to continue tracking progress.

 The Bellevue Transportation Commission will help guide the development of the CMP.
 The commission will be supported by city staff and the consultant firm Nelson\Nygaard.
 Any amendments to comprehensive plan policies recommended by the Transportation Commission will proceed through the Planning Commission before a decision by the City Council.